April 2, 2024

 Leaders must first identify and prioritize essential cross-channel journeys to capture the sizable rewards that an omnichannel can create.
 Then design custom omnichannel experiences for the consumer journeys, and embed a customer-centric mindset throughout the organization.

 The number one priority is to design a strategy for the channels that truly matter.
-For restaurants, business listings are, for example, a channel to be prioritized due to the extensive usage by customers.
+For restaurants, business listings are a channel to prioritize due to their extensive usage by customers.
 When all the channels are identified, it's essential to ensure the information flows across them to provide the omnichannel experience.

 Have the basics in order